XeonXE534/SerikaEHR/README.md

 ## Notes
 Feel free to use, modify, and distribute as you see fit.
 Just don’t blame me if your EHR data goes haywire :3 Built using Python, pandas, SQLAlchemy, and Rich

+## Disclaimer

+SerikaEHR is an independent, open-source project and is not affiliated with, endorsed, or sponsored by Nexon Games, Yostar, or Blue Archive.
+The character Serika and related assets belong to Nexon Games Co., Ltd.
+All character references are for fan and educational purposes only.

+If you are a copyright holder and believe any content used here violates your rights, please open an issue or contact me — I'll remove it immediately.